-• TEACH CHILDREN ABOUT BODY SAFETY AND BOUNDARIES, including the importance of saying 'no' to
+• TEACH CHILDREN ABOUT BODY SAFETY AND BOUNDARIES, including the importance of saying 'no' to inappropriate requests both in the physical world and the virtual world.

 • BE ALERT TO POTENTIAL SIGNS OF ABUSE, including changes in children's use of electronic devices, attempts to conceal online activity, withdrawn behavior, angry outbursts, anxiety, and depression.